Greater support for regional businesses a priority for SAGE

 The new on-the-ground support complements SAGE’s Australia-wide metropolitan locations, and is backed by a number of sophisticated remote support services.

-Joining a team of 80 metropolitan service technicians are three additional resources in Whyalla, Mt Gambier and Renmark, in South Australia.
+Joining a team of 90+ metropolitan service technicians are additional resources in Whyalla and Renmark in South Australia, Alice Springs in the Northern Territory and Kalgoorlie in the Goldfields of Western Australia.

 SAGE already had a regional presence in the Northern Territory and Tasmania, in addition to its metro locations in Sydney, Brisbane, Perth, Darwin, Adelaide, Hobart and Melbourne (read more below).